bloodraven66/bloodraven66.github.io/projects.md

 <H3>BUT Speech, Brno University of Technology</H3>
 <ul>
-  <li>Contributing to a spoken dialogue project witht rust implementation and research outcomes
+  <li>Contributing to a spoken dialogue project witht rust implementation and research outcomes</li>
 </ul>

 ---